 - Bottom line: You’ll have an easier time qualifying for an FHA loan if you can get your score above 620.
 The higher, the better.
 This will also help you qualify for a better interest rate and reduce your total borrowing costs.

 Consumer credit scores are a type of risk indicator for lenders.
 If your number is low, it’s probably because you’ve had trouble keeping up with bill payments in the past.
 This is a red flag for lenders.
 It signals risk.
 On the other hand, a high score indicates a person who pays his or her bills on time, most or all of the time.
 A higher number increases your chances of getting approved for an FHA loan.

 At the same time, lenders usually consider the “whole borrower.”
 They look at other factors as well, in order to make a big-picture assessment of a person’s risk profile.
 Credit scores are important — but they’re not everything.

 Can you get an FHA loan with a score of 580?
 That might be difficult, given the current trends we are seeing.
 Can you qualify with a 620 or higher?
 It’s certainly possible, but it will also depend on your income and debt situation.

 As you can see, there are many variables at work here.
 Every lending scenario is different, because every borrower is different.
 At the end of the day, the only way to find out if you’re qualified for a loan is to apply for one.

 Disclaimer: This article addresses the question, Can I get an FHA loan with a credit score of 600, 620, 650, etc.?
-This article mentions industry trends and standards that are not set in stone.
-Every mortgage lenders has its own business practices, standards, and appetite for risk.
+This article mentions industry trends and standards that are not necessarily set in stone.
+Every mortgage lender has its own business practices, standards, and appetite for risk.
 As a result, qualification criteria vary from one company to the next.
 You should not assume you are unqualified for FHA financing based on anything written above.
 The only way to find out is to apply for the program.